 - Can’t assign WiP Limit to a swimlane – This can allow you to control the flow based on things like work item type or class of service.
 See below where “All Marketing tasks” has a WiP limit of 50, whereas “Events” has a WiP limit of 5.

 - Can’t assign WiP Limit to different sub-columns – although above we talk about putting a WiP limit above a column, sometimes you want the sub-parts to have WiP limits as well (see below under Events -> Execute)

 One thing that is positive about the way Jira has implemented WiP limits is that they’ve included minimum WiP limits.
 This is useful for upstream to make sure you have enough demand for the capacity, but also if you want to implement CONWIP style limits (ie the minimum and maximum would be the same).

 Can’t assign WiP Limit to a swimlane

 There is no way in the tool to achieve this.
 The only way to do it is to establish a policy for the board and make sure when you perform replenishment that you do a count of the items to make sure you haven’t gone over the WiP limit for that lane.
 This becomes more difficult to manage for “on demand” replenishment as there may be other policies in place to allow the team to “pull” work into the system.

 Here’s one way that you might want to deal with this – in this case I’ve added a WiP limit of 2 to the “Development – In Progress” sub-column / status using a Quick Filter:

 Note that the limit is included in the filter so you can do a quick check / count of what’s on the board.
-I’m not aware of any other ways to make this more visible / obvious that the WiP limit has been breached on the board – it also requires you to actively click the filter to check for problems.
+I’m not aware of any other ways with a basic Jira install to make this more visible / obvious that the WiP limit has been breached on the board – it also requires you to actively click the filter to check for problems.

 The “No Policies on Board” Problem